tomwcodes/dashcamfinder/memory.md

 - Recently reset and refreshed product data to ensure up-to-date information
 - Improved Oxylabs API response parsing with robust property access paths and fallback mechanisms
 - Marketplace-specific product filtering to ensure products only appear in their respective marketplace sections
+- Unavailable product detection (products with price = -1) with filtering to show only available products
+- Disabled "View on Amazon" buttons for unavailable products with clear visual indication

 ## Project Structure
 ```